sagemath/sagewiki_to_gh-2022-10-10/days35.5/localinfo.md

 == Air travel ==
 Air travel really is not about local info, but most people will want to know about this.
 See [[days27/faq|the Sage Days 27 FAQ]] for the rules on airfare (e.g., US carriers only).

+== Food ==
+Our current plan is as follows for board.
+ * Breakfast with fruit, pastry/bagel, orange juice, and coffee will be provided each day on campus.
+ * Ordinarily other meals are "on your own" at Sage Days, but because it is not particularly easy to get to a place to eat from campus, we will partly subsidize lunch.
+Each person will receive a five (5) dollar voucher for lunch, with any balance payable in cash.
+ * Dinner will be at local establishments, subject to desires of the group and transportation, or one could naturally order to the hotel if preferred.

 == Lodging ==
 Out-of-town participants will be lodged at the [[http://www.wyliecenter.com/|Wylie Center]] in Beverly, Mass.
 This oceanside conference center is just a few miles from Gordon College and has a nice wireless-enabled coffee shop which we've been assured is very much open for a group of people to code in after hours.